Simple Homemade Lavender Syrup

 Make your drink a little sweeter with lavender flavored simple syrup.
-So easy to make at home with just 3 ingredients.
-Takes less than 15 minutes from start to finish!
+So easy to make at home with just 3 ingredients in less than 15 minutes from start to finish!

 Lavender simple syrup in a glass bottle.